nmfs-fish-tools/SSMSE/JOSS/paper.md

 populations.
 In the U.S., more than 220 stock assessments for federally managed populations were conducted using SS3 between 2010 and 2020 [@stocksmart].
 The rich set of feature options in SS3 allows model parameterizations that are specific to a population.
-SS3 models have been used successfully as OMs in a few MSEs [e.g., @isc2019; @sharmaetal2020;  @maunder2014].
+SS3 models have been used successfully as OMs in several MSEs [e.g., @isc2019; @sharmaetal2020;  @maunder2014].
 However, in all cases, a large amount of time and effort was required to write specialized code modifying input files and model structure to implement MSE-specific simulations.
 The